rydhan-bw/beginnerGit/README.md

 # beginnerGit

-This is new project to lear and deep understanding about GIT
+This is new project to learn and deep understanding about GIT